department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 Average number of days to process disability-related claims during September 2016.

-If you’ve already filed a claim, check on its progress through [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status).
+If you’ve already filed a claim, check its status on [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status).

 </div>

 <div class="disclaimer minimal" markdown="1">

-(The time frame you see there may vary based on the complexity of your claim.)
+If your claim is complex, it may take us longer to review.

 </div>